aingaRamangalahy/jsresources/CONTRIBUTING.md

 ## Recognition

 Contributors will be:
 - Listed in the project README
-- Credited in release notes
 - Part of the JS Resources community!

 Thank you for contributing! 🚀